ahmed-aden/task-tracker/README.md

     - better input parsing
     - have the update function, be able to be called when mark is updating status
     - add tests
-    - add frontend (tkinter or web interface)
+    - add inter (tkinter or web frontend)